999-amir/django-blog/README.md

 💥 checkout my repository 💥 ➡ <a href="https://github.com/999-amir/django-messager">simple example of django-message-app</a>

 🌀 steps of create websocket:<br>
-1- install 🐍channels-package<br>
+1- install 🐍`channels-package`<br>
-2- add it to ️⚙️INSTALLED_APPS( daphne )<br>
+2- add it to ️⚙️`INSTALLED_APPS`( daphne )<br>
-3- change from ️⚙️"WSGI_APPLICATION"into ️⚙️"ASGI_APPLICATION"<br>
+3- change from ️⚙️"`WSGI_APPLICATION`"into ️⚙️"`ASGI_APPLICATION`"<br>
-4- add websocket to 📁core/asgi.py and link it with 📁app/routing.py<br>
+4- add websocket to 📁`core/asgi.py` and link it with 📁app/routing.py<br>
-5- create 📁app/routing.py and link it with 📁app/consumer.py<br>
+5- create 📁app/routing.py and link it with 📁`app/consumer.py`<br>
-6- create 📁app/consumer.py with inherit class of 🐍WebsocketConsumer with<br>[ 🟩connect, 🟪receive, 🟥disconnect ] methods ( each method should be connected with the same channel to make users connected and show changes on page to eachother )<br><br>
+6- create 📁`app/consumer.py` with inherit class of 🐍`WebsocketConsumer` with<br>[ 🟩`connect`, 🟪`receive`, 🟥`disconnect` ] methods ( each method should be connected with the same channel to make users connected and show changes on page to eachother )<br><br>
-7- 🟩connect-method used for evaluate 🔒user-access ( permissions ) for accept 🤝hand-shake and make group, user to initialize with others-methods and also save user in database as online_user<br>
+7- 🟩`connect-method` used for evaluate 🔒`user-access` ( permissions ) for accept 🤝`hand-shake` and make group, user to initialize with others-methods and also save user in database as online_user<br>
-8- 🟥disconnect-method is called when user get out of the page, it also used to remove user from online_users in database<br>
+8- 🟥`disconnect-method` is called when user get out of the page, it also used to remove user from online_users in database<br>
-9- 🟪receive-method used for edit or change database-models such as save new messages text and send saved-element-id into 🕹️function-handler-method<br>
+9- 🟪`receive-method` used for edit or change database-models such as save new messages text and send saved-element-id into 🕹️`function-handler-method`<br>
-10-🕹️in function-handler-method we make visualization for all users that in the same channel by the way of create context and send it to template. at the next template will be send to current-page so we should use template with hx-swap-oob in HTMX
+10-🕹️in `function-handler-method` we make visualization for all users that in the same channel by the way of create context and send it to template. at the next template will be send to current-page so we should use template with hx-swap-oob in HTMX

 # 🐳🐳🐳 Docker 🐳🐳🐳
 <p>🎴 used for shipping and running application togather ( for example django has port on 8000 but redis has port on 6732. without Docker we should run them separately but with docker-compose we make them work togather )</p>